GabeScott/standard-works-vault/General Conference/1987 April - The Blessings of Being Unified.md

 Can you see father Lehi gathering his loved ones around him near the end of his life?
 As a loving patriarch who had been tested and tried, he asked his family to leave their comfortable home and travel to a distant place in a new world.
 There they encountered dire circumstances, dangers, and contentions.
 He spoke to his family:

-“And now that my soul might have joy in you, and that my heart might leave this world with gladness because of you, that I might not be brought down with grief and sorrow to the grave, arise from the dust, my sons ... and be determined in one mind and in one heart, united in all things, that ye may not come down into captivity” (2 Ne.
-1:21).
+“And now that my soul might have joy in you, and that my heart might leave this world with gladness because of you, that I might not be brought down with grief and sorrow to the grave, arise from the dust, my sons, … and be determined in one mind and in one heart, united in all things, that ye may not come down into captivity” ([[2 Nephi 1.21|2 Ne.
+1:21]]).

 As a loving father, he knew that if they were to flourish they must be one.